Manchester and Salford Junction Canal: History

 The lack of any direct canal link between the Mersey and Irwell Navigation and the Rochdale Canal meant that goods being transported using both waterways had to be offloaded onto carts and carried across the city, before being loaded back onto boats to continue their journey.
 This was costly and time-consuming, as well as adding to traffic congestion on the streets of Manchester.

-In 1799, the nearby Manchester Bolton & Bury Canal company proposed to connect their canal to the Rochdale canal with an aqueduct across the Mersey and Irwell Navigation.
+In 1799, the nearby Manchester, Bolton and Bury Canal company proposed to connect their canal to the Rochdale canal with an aqueduct across the Mersey and Irwell Navigation.
 Due mainly to strong objections from the Mersey and Irwell Navigation, who would have suffered a loss of trade, the link was not forthcoming.
 In 1805, John Nightingale was asked by the Mersey and Irwell Navigation Company to estimate the cost of a canal link between Manchester and Salford.

 Nothing would happen until 1836, when John Gilbert was appointed as engineer.
 In 1838, just as the canal was being built, the Bridgewater Canal Company were completing their Hulme Locks Branch Canal.
 This provided an alternative route from the Rochdale Canal to the River Irwell, and cargoes from either direction could navigate onto the Irwell without the need to use the new Junction Canal.